cancerit/hairpin2/docs/source/guide.md

 -----

+For each variant examined, `haripin2` determines the mutation type (SUB, INS, DEL), fetches all reads covering the mutant position from the alignments, and then walks through the following steps.
+Note that tags applied to reads are internal, and are not written back to the alignment file.

 #### mark-support

 mark-support takes no parameters.
-This process uses {py:meth}`~hairpin2.sci_funcs.ReadTaggingFuncs.check_read_supporting` to tag reads as supporting the variant in question.
+This process uses {py:class}`~hairpin2.sci_funcs.TagSupportingReads` to tag supporting reads for the variant in question.

+Reads found to support the variant are marked with the tag "SUPPORTS-VAR"

+mark-support has no dependence on other steps

 #### mark-overlap

 mark-overlap takes no parameters.
-This process uses {py:meth}`~hairpin2.sci_funcs.ReadTaggingFuncs.check_fragment_overlap` to tag overlapping second members of fragments (read pairs)
+This process uses {py:class}`~hairpin2.sci_funcs.TagFragmentOverlapReads` to tag overlapping members of fragments (read pairs).

+The second read found for a given qname is marked with the tag "IS-OVERLAPPING-READ2"

+mark-overlap only operates on reads marked with "SUPPORTS-VAR" - i.e. those that supporting the variant.
+As such, "IS-OVERLAPPING-READ2" is only applied to read2 of an overlapping pair which supports the variant

 #### mark-low-qual
 ```